CptCaptain/VAN-Detection/README.md

 ## Acknowledgment

-Our implementation is mainly based on [mmsegmentaion](https://github.com/open-mmlab/mmsegmentation/tree/v0.12.0), [Swin-Transformer](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation), [PoolFormer](https://github.com/sail-sg/poolformer), and [Enjoy-Hamburger](https://github.com/Gsunshine/Enjoy-Hamburger).
-Thanks for their authors.
+Our implementation is mainly based on [VAN-Segmentation](https://github.com/Visual-Attention-Network/VAN-Segmentation).
+Thanks to the authors.

 ## LICENSE